 Are you an older adult looking to take control of your health?
 No better time to ramp up healthy living than during the warm summer months.
-Don’t forget to add these health conscious (and fun!) activities to your summer bucket list today:
+Don’t forget to add these health-conscious (and fun!) activities to your summer bucket list today:

 Coloring, at your age?
 Absolutely!
 The coloring fad continues to trend among older adults as it’s proving to help you de-stress, tap into your creative side, and aid in preventing cognitive decline.
-Like with knitting or origami, coloring helps you practice your fine motor skills which strengthens communication channels between brain cells and fights dementia.
+Like with knitting or origami, coloring helps you practice you’re fine motor skills which strengthens communication channels between brain cells and fights dementia.
 Coloring also serves as an artistic outlet that helps you concentrate positive thoughts on something creative and beautiful.
-Download free printable coloring sheets online, like at DailyCaring.com, or look for adult coloring books in your local big box store or on Amazon.
+Download free printable coloring sheets online, like at DailyCaring.com, or look for adult coloring books in your local big-box store or on Amazon.

 Become a Mentor/Tutor

 Keep your mind sharp and your focus clear by spending your free time mentoring, tutoring or giving lessons this summer.
 Big Brothers Big Sisters of America provides resources to adults looking to become a mentor to a youth in their area, while sites like Chegg.com and Tutor.com connect you with students in need of some summer school help.
 Tutoring or giving lessons (like tennis or guitar lessons) can be done on a volunteer basis or for a paid fee – it’s up to you, that might be a nice way to pad the budget for your summer travel!